3dpcc/PQI/README.md

 ```shell
 python bin2ascii.py
 ```
-The testing rusults can be found in output_rootdir

 ## Authors
 These files are provided by Hangzhou Normal University [3DPCC](https://github.com/3dpcc) and Nanjing University  [Vision Lab](https://vision.nju.edu.cn/).
 Please contact us (zhangjunzhe@stu.hznu.edu.cn) if you have any questions.